gruberpatrick/smart_diy/README.md

 ```
 {
   "sType": "control",
+  "sConnectionHash": "...",  // connection hash as defined in set/setup.json
   "sTarget": "...",          // target for command as defined in "set/media-clients.json" file
   ["sFrom": "...",]          // from added by server to deliver response
   "sMedia": "oRhythmbox",    // see "set/media-modules.json" for available modules